CKs-Technology-News/PrivacyTools/README.md

 Privacy oriented alternatives:
 - [8VIM](https://f-droid.org/en/packages/inc.flide.vi8/) – Open-source.
-A "text editor inside a keyboard, drawing it's inspiration from 8pen and Vim."
+A text editor inside a keyboard, drawing it's inspiration from 8pen and Vim.
 - [AnySoftKeyboard](https://anysoftkeyboard.github.io/) – The only Android keyboard you'll ever need.
 Free as in speech and Free as in beer.
 - [BeHe Keyboard](https://f-droid.org/packages/com.vlath.keyboard) – With BeHe Keyboard you can enjoy programming and using special keys (such as CTRL and ALT) on your android device without forgetting the design.
 - [CompassKeyboard](https://f-droid.org/packages/org.dyndns.fules.ck/) – CompassKeyboard's main goal is to enable entering any character (including international characters and symbols of computer languages as well) with the same layouts.